You are currently viewing BINANCE FACES TIGHT DEADLINES IN AN ONGOING LEGAL BATTLE WITH THE SEC

 Important Future Deadlines

-There are two pivotal dates approaching that will represent significant turning points in this judicial dispute:
+Two pivotal dates are approaching that will represent significant turning points in this judicial dispute:

 1. September 5: Initially, this date was designated as Binance US’s due date for submitting a thorough response to the SEC’s legal proceedings.
 It’s an important time for Binance US to address the court with its arguments and defenses.